Malta

 Corporate - Other issues

 The agreement concluded between the Republic of Malta and the United States to improve international tax compliance and to implement the FATCA (the 'Agreement') entered into force on 26 June 2014.
 On 18 November 2014, the FATCA Regulations were accordingly issued implementing the said intergovernmental agreement (IGA).
-Guidelines on the implementation and interpretation of the FATCA Regulations and the said Agreement have been issued by the Maltese Inland Revenue and are updated periodically.
+Guidelines on the implementation and interpretation of the FATCA Regulations and the said Agreement have been issued by the Maltese Commissioner for Tax and Customs and are updated periodically.

 Furthermore, the Exchange of Information (United States of America) (FATCA) (Amendment) Order was enacted in 2015.

-Guidelines on FATCA, providing guidance for its implementation and interpretation, have also been issued by the Maltese Commissioner for Revenue and should be periodically updated.
+Guidelines on FATCA, providing guidance for its implementation and interpretation, have also been issued by the Maltese Commissioner for Tax and Customs and should be periodically updated.

 The Common Reporting Standard (CRS) and EU Council Directive 2011/16/EU and 2014/107/EU